Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 The live link can be found here - https://rozwelch.github.io/kids-bookclub1/index.html

 ## Credits

-The design was influenced by the Love Running project.
+Resources: WW3 school, Love Running walkthrough project.

+Acknowledgements: Thanks to my mentor, my fellow students on Slack, Tutoring support and to my friends for helping test the site.

 ### Content